Error Handling Guide

 Code

-Solution: Verify your API key is correct (no extra spaces), check if the key is active in RapidAPI dashboard, and ensure your subscription is active.
+Solution: Verify your API key is correct (no extra spaces), and check that the key is still active in the dashboard.
+Keys are sent as an apikey query parameter or an X-Api-Key header.

 Code